molmod/openmm-tutorial-msbs/setup_interactive_vsc.md

 1. You can now close the terminal as you do not need it for the remaining steps.
    Instead, go back to [login.hpc.ugent.be](https://login.hpc.ugent.be) and click on `Interactive Apps` > `Jupyter Notebook`.
    A new page should open.
+   You may also use the experimental `Jupyter Lab` instead.

 1. Select a cluster and resources that you want to use.
    The more resources you require (hours, number of nodes and number of cores), the longer you will have to wait to get access to you session as there is a queue system in place (more information here: https://docs.vscentrum.be/en/latest/jobs/the_job_system_what_and_why.html).